wwwookie/Course-Software-Engineering/README.md

 # Course-Software-Engineering
-This repository holds all programming projects I did in my Java Software Engineering Course at Uni Salzburg.
+This repository holds all programming projects me and @eclips0r did in our Java Software Engineering Course at Uni Salzburg.